eclipse-thingweb/node-wot/packages/td-tools/README.md

 In the following example it is shown how td-tools of node-wot can be used.

+Note: Some additional tooling (e.g., AAS AID, TD to AsyncAPI Converter) can be found in its own repository (see https://github.com/eclipse-thingweb/td-tools).

 ### Prerequisites

 -   `npm install @node-wot/td-tools`